 Current Exhibits at The Works

-This program will see an Edmonton artist exhibit in the new Enterprise Centre facility curated by a youth curator and installed in a six month rotation.
+The YMCA Community Canvas Works Initiative is a partnership between Don Wheaton Family YMCA and The Works International Visual Arts Society.
+Launched in the fall of 2007, this program sees an Edmonton artist exhibit in Don Wheaton Family YMCA curated by a youth curator and installed in a six month rotation.
 At The Works, we believe that placing art in public places allows for people of all ages and backgrounds to experience, learn about, and appreciate visual art.

-For more information about the artist or sales contact Amber Rooke at The Works Society:
+For more information about the artist or sales contact the curatorial team at The Works:

 Location: The YMCA Community Canvas WORKS initiative is located at Don Wheaton YMCA 10211 102 Avenue - Main floor

 Borys Tarasenko (2019), Agata Garbowska (2017-2019), Alexandra Gusse (2017), Lindsay Kirker (2016-2017), Megan Warkentin (2015-2016), Lucille Frost (2014), Scott Cumberland (2014), Jenny Keith (2013), Glenn Guillet (2011), Justin Shaw (2010), Josée Aubin Ouellette (2009), Michal Wawrykowicz (2008), Tim Rechner (2007), Nicole Galellis (2006).

 The exhibit and website explore Edmonton's history in the context of Queen Elizabeth II’s three visits to Edmonton since her Coronation in 1953.
 The exhibit features images, collectables, and memories of the 1959, 1978, and 2005 royal visits from public archives and contributions by Edmontonians.